 Sophisticated tax avoidance schemes, under increasing political scrutiny as the likes of Apple Inc., Google Inc., and Wal-Mart Stores Inc. shift billions of dollars of profits out of higher-tax countries into low or no-tax jurisdictions, comes with a hefty price.
 The Organisation for Economic Co-operation and Development (OECD) conservatively estimates that profit shifting costs the world between US$100 billion and $240 billion in lost tax revenues.
 Another study revealed that the 500 largest U.S. companies hold more than US$2.1 trillion in accumulated profits offshore to avoid U.S. taxes, and would collectively owe approximately US$620 billion in U.S. taxes if they repatriated the funds.

-While multinationals are under growing public criticism for using tax avoidance strategies such as assigning valuable patent rights to shell companies based in tax havens or receiving interest deductions for payments made to their own subsidiaries, tax competition too is responsible for the dire situation, said Peter Dietsch, a professor at the Université de Montréal and author of the recently published book “Catching Capital – The Ethics of Tax Competition.”
+While multinationals are under growing public criticism for using tax avoidance strategies such as assigning valuable patent rights to shell companies based in tax havens or receiving interest deductions for payments made to their own subsidiaries, tax competition too is responsible for the dire situation, said Peter Dietsch, a professor at the Université de Montréal and author “Catching Capital – The Ethics of Tax Competition.”
 Tax competition, a phenomena that has really taken off over the past two decades, occurs when countries strategically design fiscal policy to attract capital from abroad.

 A controversial practice, tax competition undermines fiscal autonomy which holds that states should be able to decide for themselves the size of the state relative to its gross domestic product and the level of distribution, added Dietsch.
 Some countries have adopted tax competition to attract portfolio capital from abroad, using bank secrecy as an enticement to avoid paying taxes.
 Others have attempted to attract paper profits of multinationals by encouraging strategies such as transfer pricing or inter-company loans to transfer profits from one jurisdiction to another like Luxembourg.
 “Both the tax evading individual and the tax avoidance multinational are free riding on the provision of public goods and public infrastructure where they reside or produce,” asserted Dietsch, who added that there are other countries, with Ireland being the best example, who use a different tack and try to “lure” and entice multinationals to set up shop in their country in exchange for low corporate tax rates.